 Hours before Legault was scheduled to speak, Quebec restaurant association ARQ launched a campaign pleading with Legault to “save our restaurants.”
 The initiative included a Change.org petition and an invitation for restaurateurs to send a postcard to the Quebec premier demanding that a plan for the resumption of indoor dining be implemented immediately across the entire province, including in red zones like Montreal.

-The ARQ estimates the financial losses of restaurateurs in Quebec at $5 billion in sales over the course of the past 11 months, and claims in the press release announcing the campaign that “Restaurant managers and staff across Quebec are ready to take up the challenge of ensuring a safe environment for customers, as those in restaurants located in the orange zone are currently doing.”
+The ARQ estimates the financial losses of restaurateurs in Quebec at $5 billion in sales over the past 11 months, and claims in the press release announcing the campaign that “Restaurant managers and staff across Quebec are ready to take up the challenge of ensuring a safe environment for customers, as those in restaurants located in the orange zone are currently doing.”

 While support for the petition is strong (it’s already at close to 4,500 signatories), and restaurants exhausted by almost a year in crisis are understandably eager to resume activity, some are criticizing the association for doing too little, too late, reports La Presse.